jeffreyevans/rfUtilities/cran-comments.md

-Added three new functions and addressed two minor bugs.
+Added three new functions and addressed a few minor bugs and help doc modifications.
-Passed CRAN check, using R CMD with --as-cran flag, with no warnings or notes.
+Passed CRAN check, using R CMD with --as-cran flag, with no errors, warnings or notes.